LibrariesHacked/schema-librarydata/docs/common-fields.md

 It is recommended to be consistent as to whether the word 'Library' is included in the name.

-The name must also be consistent wherever it is listed.
-This is essential to link data between datasets.
-For example, the physical visists dataset does not say whether the library is colocated with other services.
+The name should be consistent wherever it is listed.
+This is important to link data between datasets.
+For example, the physical visits dataset does not say whether the library is colocated with other services.
 That data is held in the libraries dataset.
-Using both datasets together relies on the two datasets sharing the same names.
+Using both datasets relies on the two datasets sharing the same library names.

 #### Date fields